×

 If you are thinking about moving to Malahide, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Malahide, can vary greatly depending on the type and size of the property.
 However, as of recent data, the average price for a residential property in Malahide is typically around the mid to high six-figure range in Euros.
-It's important to note that prices can fluctuate based on market conditions and other factors," remarked one expat living in Malahide, Ireland.
+It's important to note that prices can fluctuate based on market conditions and other factors," explained one expat living in Malahide, Ireland.

 What should I bring when moving to Malahide?